dann1/one-deploy/arch_evpn.md

 # VXLAN/EVPN Networking

-OpenNebula supports VXLAN-based VNETs in both `multicast` and `evpn` modes, you can learn more about it here at [Using VXLAN with BGP EVPN](https://docs.opennebula.io/stable/open_cluster_deployment/networking_setup/vxlan.html#using-vxlan-with-bgp-evpn).
+OpenNebula supports VXLAN-based VNETs in both multicast and EVPN modes.
+To learn more, please see the documentation at [Using VXLAN with BGP EVPN](https://docs.opennebula.io/stable/open_cluster_deployment/networking_setup/vxlan.html#using-vxlan-with-bgp-evpn).

-To establish the BGP/EVPN Control Plane in one-deploy we use the [FRR/EVPN](https://docs.frrouting.org/en/latest/evpn.html) routing service.
+To establish the BGP/EVPN Control Plane in `one-deploy` we use the [FRR/EVPN](https://docs.frrouting.org/en/latest/evpn.html) routing service.

 ## Architecture

-The hypervisors runs FRR routing daemons to send BGP updates with the MAC address and IP (optional) for each VXLAN tunnel endpoint (VTEP).
+The hypervisors run FRR routing daemons to send BGP updates with the MAC address and IP (optional) for each VXLAN tunnel endpoint (VTEP).
 The updates are distributed to all the hypervisors using one or more BGP route reflectors (RR).
-The following diagram shows the main components of the architecture.
+The following diagram shows the main components of the architecture:

 ```